mythril-forge/vanilla-spells/spells/level-5/bigbys-hand.md

 ### Grasping Hand
 The hand attempts to grapple a *huge* or smaller creature within 5 feet of it.
-You use the hand's Strength score to resolve the grapple.
+You use the hand's Strength Score to resolve the grapple.
 If the target is *medium* or smaller, you have advantage on the check.
 While the hand is grappling the target, you can use a bonus action to have the hand crush it.
 When you do so, the target takes bludgeoning damage equal to `2d6` + your Spellcasting Ability Modifier.